 - Easy – there’s no need to wrap the potatoes in foil, just place them straight on the rack.

-- Saves energy – you don’t have to heat up the oven which will heat up your house.
+- Saves energy – you don’t have to heat up the oven, which will heat up your house.

-- Perfectly Cooked – the instant pot uniformly cooks the potato.
+- Perfectly Cooked – the Instant Pot uniformly cooks the potato.
 Follow our time chart below depending on the size of your potatoes.

-Instant Pot Baked Potato Time Chart
+Instant Pot Baked Potatoes Time Chart

 - Smaller Russet Potatoes (5 oz each) – 12 minutes on high pressure with a natural pressure release.

-- Medium Russets (6-7 oz) – 14 min + natural release
+- Medium Potatoes (6-7 oz) – 14 min + natural release

-- Large Russets (8 oz) – 16 min + natural release
+- Large Potatoes (8 oz) – 16 min + natural release

 - Extra Large Russets (10-14 oz) – 18-20 min + natural release